Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

+Note that the root mean square in Eq.~(\ref{sensi3}) is over an infinite duration.
+But due to the periodicity of the GW signal, we can compute the root mean square over the lowest common multiple of the GW period and Earth's rotation period.
+For a finite observation time, we can skip the limit in Eq.~(\ref{sensi2}) to get,

+The GW strain amplitude spectral density is plotted as a function of the GW frequency, $f$, and it is numerically averaged over all the GW source parameters present in Eq.~(\ref{sensi4}).
+Note that, we would have obtained similar analytical results had we used $h_{\times}$ instead of $h_{+}$ in the above derivation, which would have lead to the same numerical result after averaging over the GW source parameters.
 The result shown in Fig.~\ref{fig_sensi} numerically confirms that an SRGO would be sensitive to mHz GWs by design.
-In the log scale, the SRGO sensitivity curve has a linear behaviour in the mHz frequency regime, as analytically predicted in paper-I \footnote{The `LHC-GW' sensitivity curve shown in Fig.~1 of paper-I was not a conventional one, since it was not normalized for a fixed observation time.
+In the log scale, the SRGO sensitivity curve has a linear behaviour in the mHz frequency regime, as analytically predicted in paper~I \footnote{The `LHC-GW' sensitivity curve shown in Fig.~1 of paper~I was not a conventional one, since it was not normalized for a fixed observation time.
 It could not be directly compared with the sensitivity curves of other GW detectors, and was therefore shown in a separate plot.
 In this study, since we plot the strain amplitude spectral density, this issue is resolved.}.
 The sensitivity deteriorates at higher frequencies.
 This is because, as the GW period becomes smaller, the SRGO response amplitude also decreases, since the ions spend lesser time accumulating a timing deviation during every half-cycle of the GW.
 This aspect is discussed in the previous section and shown in Fig.~\ref{psnr_frq}.
 Therefore, a larger strain amplitude would be required to detect high frequency GWs.
 This would greatly exceed the predicted strain amplitudes from astrophysical sources in the decihertz or kilohertz ranges (i.e. for ``LIGO-like" sources).